TheNevix/TheNevix.Utils.RequestHandler/README.md

 ![NuGet](https://img.shields.io/nuget/v/TheNevix.Utils.RequestHandler) ![NuGet Downloads](https://img.shields.io/nuget/dt/TheNevix.Utils.RequestHandler)

-A simple and flexible HTTP request handler utility for .NET applications.
-This library simplifies making API calls by providing an easy-to-use interface for sending HTTP requests.
+A simple and flexible NuGet-package for easily managing HTTP requests in your .NET projects.
+Provides features for making GET, POST, and other HTTP requests with support for custom headers, response validation, error handling and more.
+Compatible with .NET 6.0 to .NET 8.0.

+### Note
+This documentation has been updated since version 1.2.1 and is only relevant since version 1.2.0.
+Before that version, syntax might slightly differ.

 ## Features